SandraBayabos/jan-2020-materials/FE/DAY_2/lecture_notes.md

 ### Positioning

 - 4 types of positions:-
-  - Static (default);
+  - Static (default)
+    - Every element is static by default;
   - Relative;
     - Takes up the space it was given;
     - Can be assigned top, right, left, bottom properties and other HTML elements won't take its place if it's moved about;

+---

 - Absolute;
   - Is "fixed" absolutely, to the nearest parent element that has `position: relative`
   - Otherwise, is fixed to the browser
   - Can be assigned top, right, left, bottom properties and other HTML elements WILL take up it's space
 - Fixed
   - Is literally just fixed to the browser

+---

+- \*Bonus: Sticky
+  - Toggles between relative and fixed and is positioned based on the user's scroll position
+  - Can be assigned a top, right, left, bottom property (but is usually assigned a top value)

+---

+### Flex

+- Flex is one of the most used and most useful display properties and really helps you set up and design a layout really quickly
+- the `display:flex` is applied to the PARENT or to the CONTAINER div that contains all the child elements you want to arrange
+- and with `display:flex` comes a whole range of flexbox properties that you can use and here are some examples